paradoxical-autumn/quoter/README.md

 That branch contains the code that I've worked on but haven't tested.
 Don't expect the code there to work.

 ## A comment about this bot
-I'd prefer it if you just added [my version](https://discord.com/oauth2/authorize?client_id=1034045810993803325) of the bot to your servers, but if it goes down or if you just REALLLYYYY want a self hosted instance, I've released this code for ya.

-Nevertheless...
+This is an archive of my version of the bot before it died.
+Feel free to use this to self host. glhf.

 ## Running
-1. **Downloading the production ready code**
+1. **Downloading the code**

 Check out the [latest releases](https://github.com/paradoxical-autumn/quoter/releases) for the most up to date and "finished" build.
 That doesn't mean stable build, just up to date and "functional".
 If you need to guarantee stability, get a stable build from that list.